plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.3.5 Creating Circles Across Roles

 Two or more Roles may create a new Circle at any time to govern a shared Purpose across the Roles.
-To do so, the founding Roles must agree on an initial Purpose and any Accountabilities for the new Circle.
+To do so, the founding Roles must agree on an initial Purpose and any Redevabilités for the new Circle.
 The new Circle starts with the founding Roles linked into it, and a Policy inviting those links.
-A Circle created this way has no Super-Circle and no Domains, and may change its own Purpose or Accountabilities via a Policy.
+A Circle created this way has no Super-Circle and no Domains, and may change its own Purpose or Redevabilités via a Policy.
 Such a Circle is immediately dissolved if it has no Roles linked into it at any point.

 ### 1.4 Circle Leads